-MATERIALS THAT CAN BE CUT: This cutter is designed to cut wood and laminate plank floor materials up to 3/4" thick one plank at a time.

-Some of these materials may require excessive force to be cut, resulting in possible damage to the cutter, or injury to the user.
+A 13" wood cutting blade for this cutter is sold separately.
+See the section on changing blades below for instructions (especially Figure 14).
+Using the 13" blade, the cutter can cut wood and laminate plank floor materials up to 3/4" thick ONE PLANK AT A TIME.
+Don't use the 26" blade on wood or laminate planks or ceramic tiles, as it will become dull quickly and won't make precision straight cuts.
+Some wood or laminate may require excessive force to be cut, resulting in possible damage to the cutter, or injury to the user.
 This depends on the hardness of the material, grain structure, thickness of the laminate or other wear layer (veneer), the width of the board, or a combination of these factors.
-In general, if the leverage handle develops significant bend and the blade is not cutting through the material, the cutter should not be used on that material.
-WARNING: Do not attempt to cut materials that require excessive force.
-Injuries including back injury may occur.
-Damage to the leverage handle voids the cutter warranty!
+In general, if the leverage handle develops significant bend and the blade is not cutting the material, the cutter should not be used on that material.
+WARNING: Don't attempt to cut materials requiring excessive force.
+Injuries including back injury may result.
+Damage to the leverage handle voids the warranty!